-How can I setup a Direct Connect public VIF?
+How can I set up a Direct Connect public VIF?

 Last updated: 2022-01-12

-I want to setup a AWS Direct Connect public VIF.
+I want to set up a AWS Direct Connect public VIF.

 Note: Public VIFs can't be used to access the Internet.

-Follow these instructions to setup a AWS Direct Connect public VIF based on your scenario.
+Follow these instructions to set up a AWS Direct Connect public VIF based on your scenario.

 IPv4 address allocation and addressing and Border Gateway Protocol (BGP) Autonomous System Number (ASN)

-- If you don't own a public IPv4 block, check with your partner in the AWS Direct Connect Partner Program or ISP to see if they can provide you with an public IPv4 CIDR.
+- If you don't own a public IPv4 block, then check with your partner in the AWS Direct Connect Partner Program or ISP to see if they can provide you with a public IPv4 CIDR.
 Be sure to include the LOA-CFA authorization form stating that they authorize you to use those public IP prefixes.